CREATE A GREAT 2018

 R. – Realistic (or Relevant) (is within the power or capability of the person striving to achieve the goal)

-T. – Time based (action-oriented goal that can be met within a realistic and specified date)
+T. – Time based (an action-oriented goal that can be met within a realistic and specified date)

 Trust Your Gut Instincts